genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ```
 ### Next

-You can alo use the `next` command to select the next record in the sequence.
+You can also use the `next` command to select the next record in the sequence.
 Here is an example:

 ```javascript
 DbMon:TRADE>next TRADE_BY_ID